infrahq/infra/docs/getting-started/quickstart.md

 infra login INFRA_URL --skip-tls-verify
 ```

 Use the following command to find the Infra login URL.
-If you are not using a `LoadBalancer` service type, see the [Deploy Kubernetes guide](../operator-guides/deploy/kubernetes.md) for more information.
+If you are not using a `LoadBalancer` service type, see the [Install on Kubernetes Guide](../install/kubernetes.md) for more information.

 > Note: It may take a few minutes for the LoadBalancer endpoint to be assigned.
 You can watch the status of the service with:
 > ```bash